Suede Jacket Style: Your First Real Guide

 My Take: Embrace the Suede Jacket

-Look, if you’ve been on the fence about a suede jacket, I hope this cleared things up.
-It’s not some precious artifact; it’s a wearable piece of art that gets better with time.
+Look, if you’ve been on the fence about a the subject, I hope this cleared things up.
+It’s not some precious artifact. it’s a wearable piece of art that gets better with time.
 Start with a neutral color in a classic cut like a bomber or trucker style, get yourself a good protector spray, and just wear it!
 Seriously, the more you wear it, the more it becomes yours.
 It’s the kind of investment piece that pays dividends in style points and sheer wearability season after season.
 So go ahead, take the plunge.
 You won’t regret adding this textural gem to your wardrobe.